Intellectual Property

 The university facilitates patenting and commercialization process through the IPR Center at the university.

-IPR Cell @ PESU
+IPR Centre @ PESU

 He has conducted IP Due Diligence, completed M&A projects, managed IP Compliance issues, and provided monetization advisory.
 He has developed and deployed IP training programmes for research, product innovation, and business groups.